510K caused misery and suffering among mesh victims

 - Ethicon was marketed in 2010 into the mesh medical device market.
 Ethicon Corporation accelerated the hernia mesh known as Physiomesh™ utilizing the controversial FDA 510 (k) PMN process.
 Ethicon’s 510 (k) premarket approval application was filed on March 18, 2010 to the FDA.
 The hernia mesh medical device “Physiomesh™ was marketed after the FDA gave “clearance” in April 2010.
 Read Ethicon’s 510(K) SUMMARY.
 In that 510k process, Ethicon asserted that ETHICON Physiomesh™ is substantially equivalent to: PROCEED Mesh, ULTRAPRO® Hernia System and ULTRAPRO® Mesh.
 Id.
 Ethicon’s corporate lawyers, in United States Federal Court, gave a detailed account on how ETHICON Physiomesh™ was approved by the FDA.
 “In December 2009, Ethicon submitted to the United States Food and Drug Administration (“FDA”) a Section 510(k) premarket notification of its intent to market PHYSIOMESH.
 By a letter dated April 9, 2010, FDA cleared Physiomesh™ as a Class II prescription device on the basis that it was at least as safe and effective as—that is, substantially equivalent to—Ethicon’s PROCEED Mesh, ULTRAPRO Mesh, and ULTRAPRO Hernia System, all of which had been previously cleared by FDA under the 510(k) process.
 Thereafter, Ethicon began marketing Physiomesh™ to surgeons.
 Ethicon decided to withdraw Physiomesh™ from the global market in May 2016.”
 DEFENDANTS’ RESPONSE IN OPPOSITION TO PLAINTIFFS’ MOTION FOR TRANSFER PURSUANT TO 28 U.S.C. § 1407 The FDA determined that “ETHICON PHYSIOMESH, Flexible Composite Mesh met all testing criteria, demonstrated substantial equivalence to its predicate devices and did not raise any new questions of safety or effectiveness.”
 Approval letter from FDA to Ethicon dated April 9, 2010 “We have reviewed your Section 5 10(k) premarket notification of intent to market the device referenced above and have determined the device is substantially equivalent (for the indications for use stated in the enclosure) to legally marketed predicate devices marketed in interstate commerce…” Id.

-C.R.
-Bard, Inc and Davol Inc. 510(k) premarket hernia mesh and hernia patch submissions:
+Bard / Davol Inc. 510(k) premarket hernia mesh & patch submissions:

 In case you were wondering about the extent to which hernia mesh manufacturers are reliant and dependent on 510(k) submissions below you will find a list of Mesh and patches in which Davol, Inc and C.R.
 Bard, Inc utilized the 510(k) notification process.
 This list does not indicate that these products are defective or were recalled or removed.
 This is very sad.